 Situated on a hilltop, the huge fortress is visible from most of Akhaltsikhe.
-To get there, I walked through a small tourist district situated surrounding the base of the hill which consists of hotels and restaurants.
+To get there, I walked through a small tourist district, full of hotels and restaurants, located at the base of the hill.

 Walking further uphill, Rabati Castle’s imposing walls came closer into view.
 Though I’d visited several ancient fortresses in Georgia before, none of them compare to Rabati in terms of grandeur.

 But upon my first glimpse of the interior, I became a little confused.

 Admittedly, my initial impression of Rabati Castle wasn’t great.
 While I was expecting a slightly refurbished historical fortress, what I first encountered was a poorly constructed, Disney-esque reimagining.